MrChrisRandall/django-ecomm-milestone/README.md

 Frameworks, Libraries & Programs Used

+    Atom:

+      For this project I decided to use Atom Text Editor to write my code.

+    Django 3.1.3:

+        Django was used as the base template for the website.

     Bootstrap 4.4.1:

         Bootstrap was used to assist with the responsiveness and styling of the website.

     Font Awesome:

         Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.

     Git:

-        Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+        Git was used for version control and also to Commit and Push to GitHub.

     GitHub:

         GitHub is used to store the projects code after being pushed from Git.

+    Heroku:

+        Heroku was used to host the application

 Testing

     The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

     Testing User Stories from User Experience (UX) Section:

         First Time Visitor Goals:

             As a First Time Visitor, I want to easily understand the main purpose of the site.

                 Upon entering the site, users are automatically greeted with a clean minimal homepage.
 Each picture showcasing the product on display along with clean "Add to cart" and "View" buttons.